School-based social work programmes

 Transfers and transitions

-Sometimes clients will move to another region of New Zealand or transition from primary/intermediate to high school.
+Sometimes clients will move to another region of Aotearoa New Zealand or transition from primary/intermediate to high school.

 The following links to the Family Services Directory provide a list of SWiS, MASSiSS and YWiSS providers to coordinate transfers/transitions with.

-Use the location filters to find service providers in the areas you are looking for.
+Use the location filters to find service providers in the areas you are looking for:

 View SWiS providers on the Family Service Directory